camunda/camunda-docs-cawemo/content/technical-guide/installation/ldap-support.md

 # Migration of Existing User Accounts

-Please back up the Camunda Account and Cawemo databases before you migrate to LDAP as we do not currently offer a mechanism for reversing the account migration.
+Please back up the Camunda Account and Cawemo databases before you migrate to LDAP as we do not offer a mechanism for reversing the account migration.

 Users that are already registered in Cawemo through Camunda Account can keep using their accounts with LDAP enabled.